astronomer/airflow-guides/guides/dynamic-tasks.md

 There are a couple of things to keep in mind when working with mapped tasks:

 - You *can* use the results of an upstream task as the input to a mapped task (in fact, this is one of the most powerful possibilities of this feature).
 The upstream task must return a value in a `dict` or `list` form.
 If you're using traditional operators (ie. not [decorated tasks](https://airflow.apache.org/docs/apache-airflow/2.0.0/concepts.html#python-task-decorator)), the mapping values must be stored in XCom.
 - You *can* map over multiple parameters.
-This will result in a cross product with one task for each combination of parameters.
+See the 'Mapping over multiple parameters' section below.
 - You *can* use the results of a mapped task as input to a downstream mapped task.
 - You *can* have a mapped task that results in no task instances (e.g. if your upstream task that generates the mapping values returns an empty list).
 In this case, the mapped task will be marked skipped, and downstream tasks will be run according to the trigger rules you set (by default, downstream tasks will also be skipped).
 - Some parameters *are not* mappable.
 For example, `task_id`, `pool`, and many `BaseOperator` arguments are not mappable.